 6) Discussing the HSP Trait Can Improve Your Client’s Relationships With Others

 When clients learn they are highly sensitive, it can help them reframe their past experience and present functioning in a compassionate and new way.
 In my experience, once HSP clients really learn to embrace their trait, they often feel renewed energy and clarity around setting boundaries around their time, energy, and emotional labor.
 Many of my HSP clients have been able to finally make a career decision that was more suitable to their temperaments, as opposed to what was expected from them by their family and culture.
 Other HSP clients have become able to frame relationship difficulties with their romantic partner as temperament differences (one is an HSP, one is not) as opposed to a fundamental flaw between them.

 Acknowledging the interplay between a client’s sensitivity and their personal relationships does not eradicate all problems, nor does it excuse legitimately harmful or abusive behavior.
 Yet, it can allow an increased clarity around the client’s true needs and the open the dialogue for your client to have relationships that are about honoring their innate sensitivity, as opposed to allowing it to be devalued.
 The first step might be exploring with your client how their sensitivity might show up in the therapeutic relationship.

 Ready to Learn More?

-If this article resonates with you personality or professionally, you might be wondering how you can continue to learn more about Highly Sensitive People or what your next steps should be.
+If this article resonates with you, you might be wondering how you can continue to learn more about Highly Sensitive People or what your next steps should be.